Scaling Algorithms for Weighted Matching in General Graphs: The Hybrid Algorithm

 Blossom translations are used to preserve Property~\ref{prop:CS}(domination) for all edges, specifically those crossing the shell boundaries.
-We implement $\ShellSearch(C,D)$ using an array of buckets for the priority queue, as in \BucketSearch, and execute the Augmentation step using the Micali-Vazirani~\cite{MV80,Vazirani12} algorithm or Gabow-Tarjan cardinality matching algorithm~\cite[\S 10]{GT91}.
+We implement $\ShellSearch(C,D)$ using an array of buckets for the priority queue, as in \BucketSearch, and execute the Augmentation step using a cardinality matching algorithm such as~\cite{MV80,Vazirani12,Vazirani14} or~\cite[\S 10]{GT91} or~\cite{Gabow17}.
 Let $t$ be the number of dual adjustments, $G(C^*,D^*)$ be the current atomic shell before the last dual adjustment, and $p\ge 0$ be the number of augmenting paths discovered before halting.
 The running time of $\ShellSearch(C,D)$ is $O(t + m(C^*,D^*)\cdot \min\{p+1, \sqrt{n(C^*,D^*)}\})$.
 We will show that $t$ is bounded by $O({n}(C^{*},D^{*})))$ as long as the number of free vertices inside $G(C^{*}, D^{*})$ is at least 2.
 See Corollary \ref{cor:shellbound}.

 The first stage of $\Path(R)$ ends when either all old blossoms in $P(R)$ have dissolved (in which case it halts immediately) or there is exactly one free vertex remaining in an undissolved blossom.
 In the latter case we proceed to the second stage of $\Path(R)$ and liquidate all remaining old blossoms.
 This preserves Property~\ref{prop:CS} but screws up the dual objective $yz(R)$, which must be corrected before we can halt.
 Let $\omega$ be the last free vertex in an undissolved blossom in $R$ and $T = \sum_{i}z(B_i)/2$ be the aggregate amount of translations performed when liquidating the blossoms.
 We perform $\PQSearch(\{\omega\})$, halting after exactly $T$ dual adjustments.
 The search is guaranteed not to find an augmenting path.
-It runs in $O({m}(R)+{n}(R) \log {n}(R))$ time~\cite{G90} or $O(m(R)\sqrt{\log\log n(R)})$ w.h.p.; see Section~\ref{sect:ImplementingEdmonds}.
+It runs in $O({m}(R)+{n}(R) \log {n}(R))$ time~\cite{Gabow16} or $O(m(R)\sqrt{\log\log n(R)})$ w.h.p.; see Section~\ref{sect:ImplementingEdmonds}.

 To summarize, $\Path(R)$ dissolves all old blossoms in $P(R)$, either in stage 1, through gradual translations, or in stage 2 through liquidation.
 Moreover, Property 1 is maintained throughout $\Path(R)$.
 In the following, we will show that $\Path(R)$ takes $O({m}(R) ({n}(R))^{3/4})$ time and the dual objective value $yz(S)$ does not increase for every $S$ such that $R \subseteq S$.
 In addition, we will show that at all times, the $y$-values of all free vertices have the same parity.